 - Less Food Waste - Don’t buy more of something just to get a better deal.
 Buying only what you need is a key tenet with bulk bin shopping.
 Food waste in the US accounts for 80 billion lbs per year or over 200 lbs per person per year.
 That is roughly 30% of the US food supply.
 Wasted food isn't just a social or humanitarian concern—it's also an environmental one.
 When we waste food, we also waste all the energy and water it takes to grow, harvest, transport, and package it.
 I'm able to try new things without feeling like I have to commit to using a larger amount, or wasting it.

 - Less Packaging - Less plastic, and less packaging in general, is good for the environment.
 You will need to bring your food home, so bringing clean reusable containers is required for your purchases.
 This step alone is what made me first try bulk bins.
 It does require a little more planning and doesn’t allow impulse shopping (unless you bring extra containers with you consistently :-).
-We also realize that some places are not allowing the use of containers from home right now, due to COVID-19.
-You should check with your store to be sure.

 - Safety - Cooking with organic ingredients at home provides you more control over what you eat.
 One concern with bulk bin shopping is contamination—items getting mixed and people putting their hands in the bins, etc. Pourable dispensers (no scoops, no hands) help to alleviate some concern, but not all bulk bins are pourable.
 This can be challenging with food allergies like nuts or wheat and other health issues.
 Fortunately, many items like dried beans and pasta, which undergo a thorough cooking process before they're eaten, lessen the concerns.